Scientific Paper Award 2024 Recognises Outstanding Publications

 The palaeognath birds’ phylogeny has been recently revised significantly due to the advancement of genomics, providing an opportunity to trace the evolution of modern dinosaur (bird) eggshells.

-In this study, Sheng Fen and his colleagues Seung Choi, Mark E Hauber, Lucas J Legendre, Noe-Heon Kim, Yuong-Nam Lee, David J Varricchio, eggshells of all major clades of Palaeognathae (including extinct birds such as moa) are analysed with electron backscatter diffraction (EBSD), which provides detailed microstructural and crystallographic information for eggshells.
+In this study, Seung Choi and his colleagues Sheng Fen, Mark E Hauber, Lucas J Legendre, Noe-Heon Kim, Yuong-Nam Lee, David J Varricchio, eggshells of all major clades of Palaeognathae (including extinct birds such as moa) are analysed with electron backscatter diffraction (EBSD), which provides detailed microstructural and crystallographic information for eggshells.
 The palaeognath eggshells could be categorized into ostrich-, rhea-, and tinamou-style morphotypes and rhea-style eggshell appears ancestral form, while respective ostrich-style and tinamou-style morphotypes are interpreted as convergent evolutions.
 The implications are not only helpful for understanding evolution of modern dinosaur eggshells, but also aid other disciplines such as zooarchaeology.

 The Paper Award Third Prize: Impact mixing among rocky planetesimals in the early Solar System from angrite oxygen isotopes.